How I Work

 MA Psychosynthesis Psychotherapy, MSc Counselling, MBACP (Senior Accredited), UKCP Registered

 My name is Pete Connor and I have over 30 years experience as a psychotherapist, counsellor and supervisor.
-I am based in Long Ashton, near to Bristol, and see adult individual clients and supervisees.
+I am based in Keynsham, near to Bristol and Bath, and see adult, individual clients and supervisees.